lauraweston/debugging_practice_1/README.md

 4. To help you debug, feel free to add more tests.

 5. To check that your debugged code will be assessed as correct by Travis, run `rake verify`.
-(This runs a clean version of the tests.)
+This runs a clean version of the tests.
+If all these tests pass, you've successfully debugged the repo.

 6. Make a pull request to this repo to submit your solution to the exercise.